HSF/hsf.github.io/organization/hsf-letters.md

   believe that the HSF can usefully cooperate and work with you
   - We strongly encourage you do discuss with the working group conveners of the working groups where you think this would happen
+  - As we will circulate this outline to the whole of the HSF be aware that this will, *de facto*, become a public document
 - Please make this request at least *two weeks* before you need the letter

 ## Letters of Support